JinlianWang/aws-lambda-authentication-nodejs/README.md

 # aws-lambda-authentication-nodejs

-This project is to demo how to create a Lambda function in Node.js which performs user authentication using oAuth Authorization Code grant type through AWS Cognito.
+This project is to demo how to create a Lambda function in Node.js which performs user authentication using OAuth Authorization Code grant type through AWS Cognito.
 The details, such as workflows and sequence diagrams can be found at [User authentication through authorization code grant type using AWS Cognito](https://dev.to/jinlianwang/user-authentication-through-authorization-code-grant-type-using-aws-cognito-1f93).

 The placeholder for this project is generated using AWS CLI.
 For an introduction to the AWS SAM specification, the AWS SAM CLI, and serverless application concepts, see the [AWS SAM Developer Guide](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html).